scipion-em/docs/docs/scipion-modes/how-to-install.rst

 For users
 ---------
+Scipion installation includes also the Xmipp installation, by default.

-To list and install plugins you can use the plugin manager (recommended) or, alternatively, use the `command line tool <install-plugins-command-line>`__.
+To list and install more plugins you can use the plugin manager (recommended) or, alternatively, use the `command line tool <install-plugins-command-line>`_.

 To open the plugin manager, please run Scipion